COVID 19 & VACCINATIONS

 - Products being refunded must be returned within seven (7) days in the same condition as they were received i.e. unused and undamaged.

-- Postage and handling costs are not refundable and defective item/s must be returned to Richard Moon Wearable Silver & Silverware within seven (7) days.
-Items must be returned via trackable post (i.e. a valid tracking number or registered post).
-Richard Moon Wearable Silver & Silverware will not be held responsible for items lost in post or in transit if not returned via traceable and/or express post.
+- Postage and handling costs are not refundable and defective item/s must be returned to Richard Moon Wearable Silver & Silverware or Michael Burge Media within seven (7) days.
+Items must be returned via trackable post (i.e. a valid tracking number or registered post) and insured for their retail value.
+Richard Moon Wearable Silver & Silverware and Michael Burge Media will not be held responsible for items lost in post or in transit if not returned via traceable and/or express post with insurance.

 CLIENT’S RESPONSIBILITY FOR MEASUREMENTS